-- LEAD635 Individual Development Plan lays the groundwork for the development of a high-performance portfolio. - LEAD636-638 contributes important scholarly and research foundations and critical scholarly reflection on the daily practice of leadership. - Optional coursework should always lead to the creation of some artifact of the portfolio documentation, e.g., reflection papers, application projects with documentation, evaluation pieces, evidence of expanding knowledge base.
+• LEAD635 Leadership and Learning Plan (formerly Individual Development Plan) lays the groundwork for the development of a high-performance portfolio.

+- LEAD636-638 contributes important scholarly and research foundations and critical scholarly reflection on the daily practice of leadership. - Optional coursework should always lead to the creation of some artifact of the portfolio documentation, e.g., reflection papers, application projects with documentation, evaluation pieces, evidence of expanding knowledge base.